bdamokos/brussels_transit/readme.md

 The aim is for a modular design that allows for easy addition of new transit providers, including in other countries.

-Currently supported:
+Currently supported real-time waiting times:
 - Belgium: STIB, De Lijn
 - Hungary: BKK

+Schedule based waiting times: supported in 70 countries covered by the Mobility Database.

 Alongside realtime waiting times, it creates a dashboard to browse stops and routes from static GTFS data that it can dynamically download from the Mobility Database.

 ## Features
-- Real-time waiting times for STIB/MIVB buses, trams and metros
+- Real-time waiting times for  buses, trams and metros
-- Real-time waiting times for De Lijn buses
 - Configurable display of multiple stops
 - Auto-refresh of waiting times
 - API that can be used by other applications (e.g. a Raspberry Pi display)